Empty Churches, Food Drive Mark Start of Easter Weekend in Coronavirus-hit US

-Dr. Anthony Fauci, the government's top infectious disease expert, and other health officials pointed to declining rates of coronavirus hospitalizations and admissions to intensive care units - particularly in hard-hit New York state - as signs that social distancing measures are paying off.
+Dr Anthony Fauci, the government's top infectious disease expert, and other health officials pointed to declining rates of coronavirus hospitalisations and admissions to intensive care units - particularly in hard-hit New York state - as signs that social distancing measures are paying off.

 "Now is no time to back off," Fauci told CNN on Friday.